cgtnt/arduino-rgb-strip-controller/README.md

 # Feautures:
 - Control LED color;
-- Statis and gradient color presets;
+- Static, strobe and gradient color presets;
 - Create your own sequences using the built-in editor;